jonegil/gui-with-gio/egg_timer/10_input_boiltime.md

 }
 ```

-The first lines are self evident:
+The input variables are self evident:

 - `boilDurationInput.Text()` returns the text string inside the inputbox
 - `strings.TrimSpace()` removes leading and lagging space characters, if any